PelleLille/hsl-docs/functions.rst

   .. function:: MIME.setType(type)

 	  Set the type field of the `Content-Type` header.
-The default type is `text/plain`, and the charset is always utf-8.
+The default type is `text/plain`, and for `text/...` the charset is always utf-8.

 	  :param string type: the content type
 	  :return: this